whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Open a Tale that you own
 1. Navigate to the metadata page
 1. Add multiple datasets that have DOIs to the Tale
-1. Navigate to Run > metadata
+1. Navigate to Run > Metadata
 1. Valid environments should be listed in the `Environment` dropdown menu
 1. Valid licenses should be listed in the `License` dropdown
 1. Confirm that you see `Created by <your_name>` under `Authors`